Halloween Activities for Kids

 Make your witch a hat out of black paper.
 We usually push a skewer into the apple to make a body - and wrap a pipe cleaner around for arms.
 Then we fasten cloth around the skewer with an elastic band to make a dress.

 Now - sit back and over the next week or so, watch your beautiful apple head witch become shrunken and hideous!!

 Stick dolls are easy to make and give great results.
 They would be nice to use as gifts, or just for decoration.

-Use the instructions for making the dolls, but use orange and black yarn.
+for making the dolls, but use orange and black yarn.

 You could use these as 'bodies' for your apple head witches!

 Halloween slime making always goes down well!!

 For little people a mix or cornflour, water and food coloring gives a good yucky experience.